criipto/docs-old/authentication/aspnetcore.md

 3. [Configure your application to use Criipto Verify](#application)
 4. [Trigger authentication in your application](#trigger)

-This explains how to set up your applictions and test with test users.
+This explains how to set up your application and test with test users.
 To use real e-IDs for login the setup is the same, but you must be [set up for Production](#production)

 And note that you need test e-ID users to see your code in action.
 How to get those is [described further down](#testusers).